-We will accept applications for our Child Care Grant Program starting in April 2018 for funding beginning fall 2018.
-If you do not meet the following requirements, you may be eligible for a one-time child care scholarship.
+We will accept applications for our Child Care Grant Program from April 2-May 11, 2018 for funding beginning fall 2018.

 - Have residential custody of your child.
 Children must be UNDER 12 years of age and enrolled in a licensed child care facility of your choosing.
-We award grants directly to the child care facility that is providing full-time or part-time (before/after school) care for your child(ren).
+We award grants directly to the child care facility that is providing full-time or part-time care for your child(ren).
 Please note: If your child is on a waitlist for a child care facility, they must be enrolled prior to the end of your first quarter in our program in order to be considered for continued funding.

 - Be enrolled for a full course load of 12 credit hours.
 The exception is Summer Quarter, which is optional, and requires 10 credit hours.
 Audited classes (which don’t issue a grade) do not count toward the total credit hour requirement.
 Exceptions to this requirement may be considered on a case-by-case basis for students with required externships.